perspector/roam/README.md

 Written in ANSI C.

-Looks best in [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) with RGB colors enabled.
+Looks best in [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) with a width of 182 characters and RGB colors enabled.

 ## Table of Contents
 - [Installing](#installing)